 Dental crowns are porcelain caps that surround and cover your entire tooth to the gum line.
 Typically, they are used to cap and cover, or protect, a damaged tooth.
 You might need a crown if you have a tooth that has been heavily restored, or one that is breaking down.
 You might also need a crown to protect a tooth that has had a root canal, since it may split or break more easily than your other teeth.

-Restore your smile and protect the life of your teeth
+Restore your Smile and Protect the Life of your Teeth with Dental Crowns

-All-porcelain crowns look healthy and natural and will last for years.
+All-porcelain crowns look healthy, white, and natural.
+They are strong enough to last you for years.
 They can extend the longevity of your existing tooth.